 A New Approach for Saving NW Salmon?

-PORTLAND, Ore. - The federal agency in charge of making plans for salmon recovery in the Pacific Northwest is reaching out to a couple hundred people, businesses and associations, in what could signal a more collaborative approach to saving the endangered fish.
+SEATTLE - The federal agency in charge of making plans for salmon recovery in the Pacific Northwest is reaching out to a couple hundred people, businesses and associations, in what could signal a more collaborative approach to saving the endangered fish.

 The National Oceanic and Atmospheric Administration (NOAA) has named two neutral, university-based groups to interview and assess all sides' views in the salmon debate.
 The move is widely seen as a positive alternative to many years of court showdowns about saving salmon versus generating hydroelectric power.

-Wheat farmer Bryan Jones says fishermen and power companies aren’t the only ones interested in this process.
+Whitman County wheat farmer Bryan Jones says fishermen and power companies aren’t the only ones interested in this process.

 Conservation groups have long said they believe roundtable discussions would make headway for salmon recovery, and have released statements saying they hope this process is a start.
 The report, called a “Situation Assessment,” should be ready in the summer.